pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 ```
 You should see the images repo that we created or the `opencv` repo that pachyderm created as part of the pipeline.

 Now you can simply `ls` and `cd` around the file system.
-Try pointing your browser at the scraped output files!
+You can read the top 5 dominant colors in HSV space (from right to left in this case).
 Looking at the results:
 ```shell
 $ head ~/pfs/opencv/09a7eb68995c43979cba2b0d29432073/opencv